BenjaminMummery/pre-commit-hooks/README.md

 ## 4. The `add-msg-issue` Hook

 Search the branch name for something that looks like an issue message, and insert it into the commit message.

-Please note that using this hook means that your commit messages will never be empty, so commits will not abort for that reason.

 ### 4.1 Example 1: Usage when defining the commit msg from command line